qawemlilo/node-streams/README.md

 That's it.
 Lastly I needed to run my programs.

-    node rename.js
-    node stream.js
+    node rename.js && node stream.js

-**Note** I have included a few files in my repo so that you be able to try this out.
+**Note** I have included a few files in my repo so that you can be able to try this out.